Chapter 2. Installation and update

 Bootstrapping a cluster involves the following steps:

-- The bootstrap machine boots and starts hosting the remote resources required for the master machines to boot.
+- The bootstrap machine boots and starts hosting the remote resources required for the control plane machines to boot.
 (Requires manual intervention if you provision the infrastructure)

-- The temporary control plane schedules the production control plane to the master machines.
+- The temporary control plane schedules the production control plane to the production control plane machines.

 - The temporary control plane shuts down and passes control to the production control plane.